hyenial/JavaScript_Study_Notes/README.md

 # JavaScript_Projects
-it  shows some javascript projects in my portfolio
+It  shows some javascript examples projects and study notes